SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 **Warning:** Unfortunately you need to setup up your signature in Outlook and OWA.
 There is no way to share this.

 **SSW Only:** You can automatically have your Outlook signature changed on sign-in via a script.
-See https://github.com/SSWConsulting/LoginScript.
+See https://github.com/SSWConsulting/LoginScript

+Note: This does not setup your signature on OWA or your mobile signature